Andrew Benintendi Player Props: White Sox vs. Mariners

 Andrew Benintendi At The Plate

-- He has hit a home run in one of 63 games, and in 0.4% of his plate appearances.
+- He has hit a long ball in one of 64 games, and in 0.4% of his plate appearances.

-- Benintendi has picked up an RBI in 22.2% of his games this season, with two or more RBI in 4.8% of his games.
+- Benintendi has an RBI in 14 of 64 games this year, with multiple RBI in three of them.

-- He has scored in 28 games this season (44.4%), including multiple runs in three games.
+- He has scored in 29 games this year (45.3%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.